-Chaurasi Kos Yatra – Braj Bhoomi Yatra.
+Chaurasi Kos Yatra – Braj Bhoomi Yatra

 This is being built by a recent cult that follows Kripalu Ji Maharaj.
 This huge structure at first confuses you and you wonder if it is a well-guarded palace.
 Or actually, a temple as the people tell you.
 The name Rangili Mahal also does not help.
-We were then told that Radha here is referred as Rangili Rani because she embodies all that is fine.
+We were then told that Radha here is referred to as Rangili Rani because she embodies all that is fine.
 She also called ‘Kishori’ meaning ever youthful, the one who never ages.
-Of course nowhere is she referred as aged or old, neither visually nor literally.
+Of course nowhere is she referred to as aged or old, neither visually nor literally.
 This temple is still under construction but a huge congregation hall is ready with exquisite paintings and idols.
 A model of the temple under construction suggested that the temple was being built according to the principles of temple architecture, with carved stones adorning all the walls, ceilings, arches, and pillars.

-Temple in Vrindavan.
+Temple in Vrindavan

 After Barsana, our next stop was Govardhan, the hill that Lord Krishna lifted on his little finger to protect people from torrential rains.
-Now the hill is reduced to a small pile, but the nonetheless symbolically very important for the Krishna devotees.
-On the main road, there is a temple that recreates the Govardhan parvat for you.
+Now the hill is reduced to a small pile, but nonetheless symbolically very important for the Krishna devotees.
+On the main road, there is a temple that recreates the Govardhan Parvat for you.
 Brightly lit at night and crowded with people.
 Outside this temple, there are rows of sweet shops and you start getting the famous Mathura Peda, you are not too far from Mathura now.
-But it was the Kachori and the Chaat that caught my eye and I had them as soon I could.
+But it was the Kachori and the Chaat that caught my eye and I had them as soon as I could.

-A narrow lane from here takes you to the actual Govardhan parvat.
+A narrow lane from here takes you to the actual Govardhan Parvat.
 A small part of the hill is now treated as a temple.
 You can touch the stone here and bow your head to the stone that was touched by Lord Krishna.

 The last stop for us in this yatra was Vrindavan.
-The small town on the other side of river Yamuna from Mathura.
+The small town on the other side of the river Yamuna from Mathura.
 Vrindavan is full of temples but the most famous and ancient temple is that of Banke Bihari.
-Located at the intersection of narrow lanes, flooded with the Pandas who would use every trick of the trade to pursue you to do some pooja.
+Located at the intersection of narrow lanes, flooded with Pandas who would use every trick of the trade to pursue you to do some pooja.
 This temple with a courtyard was also full of people singing and dancing in praise of their favorite God.
-The temple was beautifully decorated with fresh flowers and the devotion was similar to Ladliji temple of Barsana.
+The temple was beautifully decorated with fresh flowers and the devotion was similar to the Ladliji temple of Barsana.
 You have to be there in that air to feel the devotion.

 I do not think words will ever be able to define what devotion means.
 Unless you see it as a tear falling down a devotee looking at the image of his deity.
 Unless you see them dancing with sheer joy with no regard to who is watching them.
 And the sheer belief that it is Krishna whom they are dancing for.

-As you go through the streets of Vrindavan, you would hear the bhajans playing everywhere, but nothing touches you like the live music playing in the temples.
+As you go through the streets of Vrindavan, you would hear the bhajans playing everywhere, but nothing touches you like live music playing in the temples.
 It may not be as refined and singers may be ordinary folks.
-But still the energy they emit is so live that it brings you alive.
+But still, the energy they emit is so live that it brings you alive.

 Braj Chaurasi Kos mein, Char Gaon nij Dham,